-For the past 11 years, Steve Carr has made a name for himself building fine amplifiers such as the Slant 6V and the Rambler.
-His latest model, the Artemus, uses four EL84 tubes, but before your notions run amok, you should know that it’s not some subtle variation on a classic design, but a powerful blending of Dick Denney, Leo Fender, and Steve Carr.
+Steve Carr made a name for himself building fine amplifiers such as the Slant 6V and the Rambler.
+His Artemus model used four EL84 tubes, but was not a subtle variation on a classic design, but rather offered a powerful blend of Dick Denney, Leo Fender, and Steve Carr.

 Top-mounted knobs control Volume, Bass, and Treble and rest on the panel alongside switches labeled Edge (bright and upper-mid boost), Mid (midrange), a selector that changes the amp’s output from 15 watts to 30, as well as switches for Standby and On/Off.
 A bias pot is mounted to the underside of the chassis.